rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/template-access-and-sharing/_index.md

 - Make the RKE template public, sharing it with all users in the Rancher setup
 - Share template ownership with users who are trusted to modify the template

-### Sharing Templates with Specific Users
+### Sharing Templates with Specific Users or Groups

-To allow other users to create clusters using your template, you can give them the basic **User** access level for the template.
+To allow users or groups to create clusters using your template, you can give them the basic **User** access level for the template.

 1. From the **Global** view, click **Tools > RKE Templates.**
 1. Go to the template that you want to share and click the **Vertical Ellipsis (...) > Edit.**